 with the Macports and Homebrew software repositories.
 I even have the XFCE desktop installed, so when I get annoyed with the overbearing Mac GUI, I run XFCE, to get a weirdly satisfying Linux-Mac hybrid.

 Linux is the step child of UNIX, which took over the world.
 Of the Top 500 Super Computers, all now run Linux.
-My work system is an ancient Dell T420 running the latest Fedora Linux on the host.
+My work engineering system is an ancient Dell T420 running the latest Fedora Linux on the host.
 All my machines have Virtualbox and a zoo of virtual machines for the rest.

 Note that the Mandatory Access Control security systems on Red Hat and Debian distributions slow them down a lot (in the order of 50%).
 If you have to have a fast and responsive system and can afford to trade it for security, then turn SELinux or AppArmor off.

 For the control and remote sensing systems of robots, aircraft and rockets, the worst case OS latency matters very much.
 For low latency, nothing beats Linux, since the whole kernel and all spinlocks are pre-emptible.

 On average, all OS's have the same interrupt service latency - a few tens of nanoseconds.
 However, every once in a while, the latency will be much worse.
 In the case of Linux, the worst case will be below 1 ms, but for Win10, it can can be 20 ms and for Win7, 800 ms. The trouble in robotics and remote sensing, is that you need to design for the worst case.

 I have observed a dotNet video player on Windows 7, after a couple days of uptime, stop dead for two seconds, every 8 seconds - obviously not good for a remote sensing application.
 Windows 10 latency is much improved, though still a little worse than Mac OS, which has 2 orders of magnitude worse latency than Linux - see below for why this is.